FelixWolf/pylop/README.md

 cmake .. -G "Visual Studio 15 2017" -DCMAKE_BUILD_TYPE=Debug
 ```

-Then open the generated solution file "PythonEmbeddedExample.sln" in the build folder.
+Then open the generated solution file "Pylop.sln" in the build folder.
 You should see the following projects:

 * **ALL_BUILD** - Building this will build all projects
 * **CPYTHON** - The embedded python project
 * **PYBIND** - The pybind11 library for binding
 * **PythonEmbeddedExample** - This is the example project

-Build the PythonEmbeddedExample and then run the `PythonEmbeddedExample.exe` from command line.
-That's all.
+Build the Pylop and then use `generateApp.py --binary=pylop --library=lib.zip --source=whatever` from command line.

 ## Build using GCC on Linux

 ```
-cd python-embedded-example-project
+cd pylop
 mkdir build
 cd build
 cmake .. -DCMAKE_BUILD_TYPE=Debug